Kevin4335/T1DPancreas-React/README.md

 ---

 ## Notes
-- The production docker system serves the built frontend code using the backend server.
-This is different from the development docker system which creates 2 docker containers, one for frontend and one for backend.
+- The production docker system serves the built frontend code using the backend server on port 9035.
+This is different from the development docker system which creates 2 docker containers, one for frontend (port 3000) and one for backend (port 9035).
 - The development frontend is configured for live code reload.
 The production environment is not.

 ## Troubleshooting